DarrenCoppinger/milestone-project-3/README.md

 - create a playlist of songs that a user wishes to play
 - edit a playlist created by the user by deleting unwanted songs
 - play the playlist created by the users
-- have a live upcoming song sidebar that allows users to see what song will be played next
+- have a live upcoming song sidebar that allows me to see what song will be played next

-A user who visits the website might follow one of these forms:
-- A user wants to see what tracks are available on the website
-- A user wants to add a karaoke song, found on YouTube, to the catalogue so that the other users of the site can play and rate it.
-- A user wants to use the site to generate a playlist of existing songs in the catalogue.

 ### Design
 The style of the site is inspired by the aesthetic of Japanese karaoke bars (called Karaokeans).
-These places tend to have neon signs on the outside and have cyber punk inspired interior with lots of brightly color lights and vibrant colors.
+These places tend to have neon signs on the outside and have cyberpunk inspired interior with lots of brightly color lights and vibrant colors.
 To communicated this a [vapourwave](https://en.wikipedia.org/wiki/Vaporwave) color scheme was chosen using pinks, blues and a small amounts of teal green.

 #### Framework
 For this project, I used the framework [Flask](https://flask.palletsprojects.com/en/1.1.x/) to render the python code which is in place at the backend of the website.
 I also used the framework [Materialize](https://materializecss.com/) as I wished to use an alternative to bootstrap and I like the clean modern look of the framework.
 Its documentation was also concise and easy to read. [jQuery](https://code.jquery.com/jquery/) was also used to as I found it more straight forward to used than basic JavaScript.